Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 \subsection{Isotropic feature model}

-Here, we analyse the case of isotropic features, i.e. we assume that the input $x_i$ has mean zero and unit variance ($\Sigma = I_m$).
+Let us now analyse the case of isotropic features, i.e. we assume that the input $x_i$ has zero mean and unit variance ($\Sigma = I_m$).
+Despite its simplicity, this model captures some interesting aspects of overparametrization, for instance, it produces double-descent curves~\citep{hastie_surprises_2019}.
+It is used as the starting point for our study, which later is enriched by the analysis of a latent space model---in Section~\ref{sec:latent-space-model}---and of an equicorrelated features model---in Appendix~\ref{sec:equicorrelated-model}.
 For this case, results from random matrix theory can be used to establish asymptotics for the terms in Eqs.~\eqref{eq:bias-variance-decomposition} and~\eqref{eq:l2norm-decomposition}.

 \begin{lemma}[Isotropic features, {\citet{hastie_surprises_2019}}] For isotropic features with a moment of order greater than 4 that is finite.
 As $m, n\rightarrow \infty$, $m/n \rightarrow \gamma$, almost surely